 - 400g (14 oz) can of chopped tomatoes

 - 1 large onion, sliced

-- half each, green & red capsicum, sliced, fresh or chargrilled
+- half each, green and red capsicum, sliced, fresh or chargrilled

 - 2 tomatoes, in rounds, or handful roasted